mbingenheimer/ChineseBuddhism_SNA/README.md

-# Social network analysis data for the study of Chinese Buddhist history
+# Social network data for the study of Chinese Buddhist history

 The datasets provided here combine the raw data of various [Gaoseng zhuan 高僧傳](http://buddhistinformatics.dila.edu.tw/biographies/gis/) projects with the [Buddhist Person Name Authority](http://authority.dila.edu.tw/person/).
 The original data was collected at the [Dharma Drum Institute of Liberal Arts](http://www.dila.edu.tw) in collaboration with the [Chung-hwa Institute of Buddhist Studies](http://www.chibs.edu.tw/) and is still available there.